question id: buck-shut-stove-1

 Some cooks believe that food items cooked with wine or liquor will be non-alcoholic, because alcohol’s low boiling point causes it to evaporate quickly when heated.
 However, a study found that some of the alcohol remains: 25% after 1 hour of baking or simmering, and 10% after 2 hours.

-The modeler’s go-to function type for events like the evaporation of alcohol is exponential: The amount of alcohol that evaporates would, under constant conditions (e.g. an oven’s heat), be proportional to the amount of alcohol that hasn’t yet evaporated.
+The modeler’s go-to function type for events like the evaporation of alcohol is exponential: The amount of alcohol that evaporates in one hour would, under constant conditions (e.g. an oven’s heat), be proportional to the amount of alcohol present at the beginning of the hour.

 - Assume that 25% of the alcohol remains after 1 hour?
 If the process were exponential, how much would remain after 2 hours?